8 min read

 How to Choose (and How Many to Fit In)

-If you only have one beach day and you want the classic Curaçao image, drive to the Kenepa beaches and pair Grote Knip with Kleine Knip, or make Cas Abao your comfortable home base.
-If snorkeling is your priority, aim for Porto Mari's double reef, Playa Lagun's sheltered walls, or Playa Kalki at the tip.
-If you're here on a cruise or traveling with young kids who need shade, food, and restrooms within reach, Mambo or Kokomo will keep everyone happy without a long drive.
-And if you want the once-in-a-trip adventure, block out a full day for Klein Curaçao.
+If you have one beach day and want the classic Curaçao picture, drive west and pair Grote Knip with Kleine Knip, or make Cas Abao your comfortable base.
+If snorkeling is the priority, aim for Porto Mari's double reef, Lagun's sheltered walls, or Kalki at the tip.
+On a cruise stop, or with young kids who need shade, food, and restrooms close by, Mambo or Kokomo will do the job without a long drive.
+And for the once-in-a-trip day, block out a full day for Klein Curaçao.

-The honest local tip: the west coast beaches sit close together, so the smart move is to combine two or three in a single loop rather than picking just one.
-That's also where a guided tour earns its keep, since it handles the driving, the parking, and the timing so you spend the day in the water instead of behind the wheel.
-If you'd rather build a whole day around the coast and a few landmarks, our things to do in Curaçao guide shows how the beaches fit alongside the rest of the island.
+The west-coast beaches sit close together, so the smart move is a loop of two or three in one day rather than a single pick.
+That is also the strongest case for a guided day: someone else handles the driving, the parking, and the timing, and you spend those hours in the water.
+To build the beaches into a bigger island day, our things to do in Curaçao guide shows where they fit alongside the rest.

 Frequently asked questions